 About the Instructor

-Dr. Wes Ervin earned his BA, MA, and PhD in Art History and South Asian Studies at the University of Chicago.
-He has lectured at Harvard University and numerous conferences in Europe over the last 25 years.
-He is currently a docent leading gallery tours at the Norton Museum of Art in West Palm Beach.
+Wes Ervin, PhD, received his BA, MA, and PhD in Asian Art History from the University of Chicago.
+He has lectured at New York University, Harvard University, and numerous conferences in Europe over the last 25 years.
+After retiring in 2017, he presented a course on “Two Thousand Years of Jewish History in India” at the Osher/FAU Boca Raton.
+He also volunteers as a docent at the Norton Museum of Art in West Palm Beach.

 Upcoming programs presented by Wes Ervin.